Kili66/SentimentAnalysis_BERT_DistilBERT/README.md

 # Sentiment Analysis with BERT and DistilBERT
+**Note**: You can run the Entire Application availaible Publically on my HuggingFace Space: https://huggingface.co/spaces/MariamKili/SentimentAnalysisSystem

 This project investigates sentiment analysis of movie reviews using two popular pre-trained transformer models: BERT (Bidirectional Encoder Representation from Transformers) and DistilBERT (a smaller, faster adaptation of BERT).<br>
 This project explores sentiment analysis to classify movie reviews from the IMDB dataset into positive or negative categories using Hugging Face Pretrained models.